Tax Guides

 2. Forgetting the Travel Log

 Per diem eliminates meal receipts but not travel documentation.
-Without a log showing dates, destinations, and business purpose, your per diem deductions are vulnerable in an audit.
+Without date, destination, and business purpose logs, per diem deductions face audit vulnerability.

 3. Mixing Methods Mid-Year

-You must use the same per diem method (regular or high-low) for the entire calendar year.
-Switching mid-year is not permitted.
+You must apply the same per diem method (regular or high-low) for the entire calendar year.
+Mid-year switching violates requirements.

 4. Self-Employed Filers Using Per Diem for Lodging

-This bears repeating because it’s such a common error: self-employed individuals cannot use per diem for lodging.
-You must track actual hotel costs and keep receipts.
+This bears repeating: self-employed individuals cannot use per diem for lodging.
+Hotel costs require actual tracking and receipt retention.

 5. Not Adjusting for Employer-Provided Meals